Raziel7893/WindowsGSM.Brink/README.md

 🖥️ https://steamdb.info/app/72780/info/

 ### Port Forwarding (YOU NEED THIS, TO BE ABLE TO CONNECT FROM THE INTERNET(only for servers/pcs at home):
-- If You don't know How: portforward.com
+- If You don't know How: portforward.com. sadly nobody mentions what Protocoll so you need to forward both for all 3 ports
-- 27015 UDP - Default Game Port
+- 27015 UDP/TCP - Default Game Port
-- 27016 UDP - Default QueryPort
+- 27016 UDP/TCP - Default QueryPort
+- 8766 UDP/TCP - Default Steam Auth Port, can be changed by clinging Edit Config, in Server Start Param

 ### Files To Backup
 - Save Gane (You could only save serverfiles/BRINK/Saved , but that includes many big logs)